New models of NHS Care

 - Harrogate and Rural District Clinical Commissioning Group

 - My Life a Full Life (Isle of Wight)

-This model of care can be developed into an accountable care organisation or a local care organisation.
+This model of care can be developed into an accountable care organisation (ACO).

 The theory behind ACOs is that if the organisation has a limited budget for a population, this acts as an incentive for the organisation to keep people as healthy as possible to decrease overall use of healthcare services, and to minimise the use of high-cost hospital-based care by ensuring effective community-based provision.